Skip to Content

 EDU 1111 Classroom Observation K-12 Field Experience

-As a part of the teacher education program students are to spend time observing and engaging in K-12 classroom.
-The nature of this course requires the student to be in a K-12 school classroom for weeks 1-8.
-The student will spend a total of 25 hours observing in a K-12 classroom as well as one class period on the first day of the semester and the last week of the semester in class on Sinclair's campus.
-Students will have required reading, projects and connection engagement log and weekly reflective journal writings.
+As a part of the teacher education program students are to spend time observing and engaging in K-12 classrooms.
+Students will spend a total of 25 hours observing in a K-12 classroom throughout the semester.
+Additional requirements include readings, projects, a connection engagement log, and weekly reflective journal writings.
+An FBI/BCI background check must be completed and passed prior to registration.

 Division: Liberal Arts, Communication and Social Sciences